Evidence and witnesses

 What is the process for giving evidence?

 - Examination-in-chief – This is when the lawyer for one side calls their witnesses and asks them questions in court to support their case.
+These questions must be open-ended so that they must not suggest the answer.

-- Cross-examination – This is when the lawyer for the opposing side asks those same witnesses questions in court to challenge the other side's case.
+- Cross-examination – This is when the lawyer for the opposing side asks those same witnesses questions in court to challenge the other side’s case.
+These questions can be more closed or “leading” – that is, those needing only a yes or no answer.
+For example, “you were drunk, weren’t you?”

 - Re-examination – This is when the lawyer who carried out the examination-in-chief gets a chance to question their own witnesses again to clarify points arising out of the cross-examination.
+Again, these must be open-ended questions that do not suggest an answer.